Associação Esportiva Velo Clube Rioclarense

 Associação Esportiva Velo Clube Rioclarense, commonly referred to as Velo Clube, is a Brazilian professional association football club based in Rio Claro, São Paulo.
-The team competes in the Campeonato Paulista Série A2, the second tier of the São Paulo state football league.
+The team competes in the Campeonato Paulista Série A1, the first tier of the São Paulo state football league.

 History

-The club was founded on August 28, 1910.
-They won the Campeonato Paulista do Interior in 1925.
+The club was founded on 28 August 1910.
+They won the Campeonato Paulista do Interior in 1925 and the Campeonato Paulista Série A2 in 2024.